 His statue is seen almost as often as the one of Louis XIV.
-He is often called “le Vert-Galant”, and his statue is on the side of le Pont-Neuf in Paris at the very tip of l’Ïle de la Cité, which is called le Square du Vert-Galant.
-But the fact that he was indeed a green man and a great gallant with the ladies was clearly the origin of his nickname.
+He is often called “le Vert-Galant”, and his statue is on le Pont-Neuf in Paris, at the very tip of l’Ïle de la Cité,.
+The little ‘palce‘ is called le Square du Vert-Galant.
+The fact that he was indeed a ‘green’ man and a great gallant with the ladies was clearly the origin of his nickname.

-I got to know Paris very gradually, from short visits on my way to other places, when I walked around in the 5th arrondissement, mainly the area of Boulevard Saint-Michel, or Boulmiche, and Boulevard Saint Germain.
+I got to know Paris very gradually, from short visits on my way to other places, when I walked around in the 5th arrondissement, mainly the area of Boulevard Saint-Michel — Boulmiche — and Boulevard Saint Germain.
 In 1954, I was on my way to see my dear friend Gaëtane again, in Luxeuil-les-Bains and in Equevilley in the château of les demoiselles d’ Equevilley, her very old great-aunts (Gaëtane herself would say mes arrière arrière arrière grandes tantes, with some exaggeration).

 As I walked along le Boulevard Saint-Michel that first afternoon, I came across a marchand des quatre saisons.
 Those were mostly elderly men who set up a stand on wheels at a street corner and sold fruits and vegetables of the season to passers-by.
 I was delighted to find apricots so easily and I bought some and ate them fearlessly without even washing them first.
 We were not used to fresh apricots in Sweden in those days, and I loved them.

-In fact, that year when I came back, Mémé had gone to her savior in heaven and Tata was the still forceful aunt who made us go to church every Sunday and eat the bread, the host, in the basket that was passed around.
+In fact, that year when I came back to Equevilley, Mémé had gone to her savior in heaven and Tata was the still forceful aunt who made us go to church every Sunday and eat the bread, the host, in the basket that was passed around.

-But back now to Paris where I found, by luck, a cheap little hotel room or rather more a chambre d’hôte in a little street off the Boulevard Saint-Michel.
+But back now to Paris where I found, by luck, an inexpensive little hotel room or rather more a chambre d’hôte in a little street off the Boulevard Saint-Michel.
 I remember having breakfast, café au lait and fresh bread and butter and confiture, downstairs in what seemed to be the family dining room.
 A typical continental breakfast.

 However, the daily marchés that stretch along rue de Seine and rue de Buci, off the Boulevard Saint-Germain, still exist and they are wonderful.
 They are actually sidewalk displays of the stores that are situated along those two streets.
-They were very close to where John had his studio in the 6th arrondissement.
+They were very close to where John had his little apartment in the 6th arrondissement.
 They sell everything from meat, vegetables,and fish to cheese and pastries.
-The displays are amazing, works of art, and the quality couldn’t be better.
+The displays are amazing, works of art, especially of fruit and vegetabels, and the quality couldn’t be better.

-In the fifties and early sixties, and during my following short visits to Paris, it was a very different world from today.
-These days the clochards are hidden away and lots of those poor people, men and women and children, are fed by organizations like Les Restaurants du Cœur and many others.
-You frequently saw poor people in rags sleeping on park benches and on sidewalks.
+In the fifties and early sixties, and during my following short visits, Paris was a very different world from today.
+Nowadays the clochards are hidden away and lots of those poor people, men and women and children, are fed by organizations like Les Restaurants du Cœur and many others.
+You used to see, quite often, poor people in rags sleeping on park benches and on sidewalks.
 There were beggars that remind me of India today, all around the tourist spots in particular.

 The palace avoided destruction in any of the several revolutions that shook the country, a fate that le Palais des Tuileries did not escape.
 That royal palace was destroyed in the upheaval of the Paris Commune in 1871, leaving ample room for the huge Jardin des Tuileries.

-Alongside the Boulevard Saint-Michel stretching southwards there were stalls for quite a long distance, where people were selling inexpensive leather things from Morocco, purses, wallets and little bags.
+Alongside the Boulevard Saint-Michel stretching southwards there were stalls for quite a long distance, where people were selling inexpensive leather things from Morocco, purses, wallets and various uric à brac.

 There were colorful shawls and cotton shirts and jewelry.
-And you could also get smoking hot roasted chestnuts, coconuts cut in wedges and amandes pralinées, sugarcoated red almonds that your dentist would tell you never to touch.
+And you could also get smoking hot roasted chestnuts, coconuts cut in wedges and amandes pralinées, burned sugar-coated red almonds that your dentist would tell you never to touch.

-Most of the historic buildings in Paris are on the Left Bank, le Palais de Luxembourg, le Panthéon where lots of famous men and women were buried, l’Institut National des Sciences et Arts on the Quai de Conti and of course La Sorbonne and Le Collège de France in rue des Ecoles.
+Most of the historic buildings in Paris are on the Left Bank, le Palais de Luxembourg, le Panthéon where a large number f famous men and women were buried, l’Institut National des Sciences et Arts on the Quai de Conti and of course La Sorbonne and Le Collège de France in rue des Ecoles.
 Les Invalides, the War History Museum with its famous dome where you will find Napoleon’s tomb, if you are interested in this ruthless warrior, is situated on the Left Bank of the Seine, but farther west, down river.
-When I was there in 1966 with a group of American young girls there were still war invalids walking around, looking very gloomy.
-It felt spooky.
+When I was there in 1966 with my group of American young girls there were still war invalids walking around, looking very gloomy and dressed as if this was a hospital It felt spooky.
 And of course the Tour Eiffel a bit farther down river yet.

-Among those honored by the Nation and now lying buried in the Panthéon are Voltaire, Rousseau, Victor Hugo, Émile Zola, Jean Moulin, Marie Curie and many others.
+Among those honored by the Nation and now lying buried in the Panthéon are Voltaire, Rousseau, Victor Hugo, Émile Zola, Jean Moulin, Marie Curie, just to name a few.

 In the 5th and 6th arrondissements, that is le Quartier Latin, which is the part of Paris that I know the best, there were numerous small restaurants, grocery stores and butcher shops.
-I even had a small droguerie, a hardware and kitchen-ware store and also a shoe store in the square right next to my street, rue Jean de Beuavais.
+I even had a small droguerie, a hardware and kitchen-ware store and also a shoe store in the square, Place Maubert, right next to my street, rue Jean de Beuavais.
 Alas, those days are gone.

 The quartier Saint-Germain-des-Prés in the 6th arrondissement is still today a most remarkable part of the Left Bank.
 Its history and its wonderful old church, the former Abbey of Saint-Germain-des-Prés, dating from 512 AD, make it a landmark definitely not to be overlooked.